 - What should be included in your Request for Proposal

-Is a formal bid process right for my company?
+Is a formal RFP process right for my company?

 Most companies do not use a formal bid process to hire a firm for brokerage services.
-Of 40 to 50 pitches we prepare a year, generally only one or two involve a formal bid process.
+Of all the pitches we prepare a year, generally only one or two involve a formal bid process.
 Typically we see companies take a more informal route.

-The exception to this is in the government, education and non-profit industries.
-These types of organizations often have bylaws or statues that require them to go through a competitive bid process.
+The exception to this is in the government, education, and non-profit industries.
+These types of organizations often have bylaws or statutes that require them to go through a competitive bid process.

 There are many advantages and disadvantages that come with employing a formal bid process for brokerage services.